Basement additions and alterations

 Where proposals deviate from the guidance here, the Council will need to be satisfied that proposals are high quality and not detrimental to neighbourhood amenity.
 Pre-application submission is encouraged.

-Converted basement, with stepped access and planting, by Paper House Project
+Converted basement, with stepped access and planting (Paper House Project.
+Photography: French & Tye)

 Basement development includes any excavation to form new or additional floorspace under the ground level or garden of an existing home.
-Basement works unlikely to be feasible in most locations, as they pose risks such as an increased risk of flooding.
+The creation of a new basement is likely to be unfeasible in most locations, due to associated risks, including increased risk of flooding.

 Basement additions and extensions are generally not considered acceptable.
 However, proposals may be considered in exceptional circumstances where proposals are of exemplar design quality and proposed in areas that are not at risk of flooding.